steelbrain/linter/docs/examples/standard-linter-v2.md

 ## package.json

-Only the `providedServices` field is important in this manifest, the rest are just for reference
+Only the `providedServices` field is important in this manifest, the rest are just for reference.

 ```json
 {